Johan Kristoffersson

 Johan David Kristoffersson (born 6 December 1988) is a Swedish racecar driver.
-He is a five time World Champion having won the FIA World Rallycross Championship in 2017, 2018, 2020, 2021 and 2022.
+He is an eight time World Rallycross Champion (6 consecutive titles) having won the FIA World Rallycross Championship in 2017, 2018, 2020, 2021, 2022, 2023, 2024 and in 2025.
 In 2018 he won a record breaking 11 out of 12 events in the championship.
 He is the son of former racing driver and Kristoffersson Motorsport (KMS) team owner Tommy Kristoffersson.
 He also won the Superstars Series championship in 2012, the same year in which he claimed the Scandinavian Touring Car Championship and Porsche Carrera Cup Scandinavia titles.

 Racing career

 Early career

 Kristoffersson competed for his father's team in Junior Touring Car Championship in 2008.
 He finished fourth in the championship, after winning two races during the season, in a Volkswagen.
 KMS also competed in the Swedish Touring Car Championship, which he had to move up to the year 2009.
 He did not take any points in the main series, but finished second behind Viktor Hallrup in the Semcon Cup, a private preparatory cup.
 During the 2010 season Kristoffersson drove for Team Biogas.se for three race weekends.